TomographicImaging/CIL/docs/source/framework.rst

 Framework
 *********
-The goal of the CCPi Framework is to allow the user to simply create iterative reconstruction methods which go beyond the standard filter back projection technique and which better suit the data characteristics.
+The goal of the Core Imaging Library is to allow the user to simply create iterative reconstruction methods which go beyond the standard filter back projection technique and which better suit the data characteristics.
 The framework comprises: